 To Catch a Thief (The Daily)

-The man who burgled the late Steve Jobs’s house was tracked down thanks to Apple technology.
+burgled the late Steve Jobs’s house was tracked down thanks to Apple technology.
 After pilfering the Apple co-founder’s house of multiple Macs, iPods, iPhones, an Apple TV, and a iPad—oh yes, and jewelry, Cristal champagne, and kitchen appliances—Kariem McFarlin made the mistake of accessing his iTunes account with one of the pilfered iPads.
 Which gives me an idea for a brand new app: Find My Burglar.